ThomasDev-de/jquery-bs-suggest/README.md

     + [backend example](#backend-example)

 ![demo picture](./demo/selectSuggest-Demo.png)
-> This plugin was developed for single selection only for now.

 ### Requirements
 - Boostrap >= 5.0
 - jQuery 3.6 -> I can't name the minimum jQuery version, I developed it on jQuery 3.6.